Dingensen/dingsLab/README.md

 # dingsLab
-A library of coding snippets
+A library of coding snippets that will hopefully prove to be useful for future projects